javascriptu/decks/decks/underscore-functions.md

 ---
 ### `_.throttle(function, wait)`

-Creates and returns a new, throttled version of the passed function, that, when invoked repeatedly, will only actually call the original function at most once per every wait milliseconds.
+Creates and returns a new, throttled version of the passed function that, when invoked repeatedly, will only actually call the original function at most once per every wait milliseconds.
 Useful for rate-limiting events that occur faster than you can keep up with.

 	var throttled = _.throttle(updatePosition, 100);
 	$(window).scroll(throttled);